 ALTER SYSTEM SET ob_java_home = "/home/admin/rpm/openlogic-openjdk-11.0.29+7-linux-x64";For more information, see ob_java_home.

-Set the path to the executable dependency JAR packages that can be loaded by the JVM when the OBServer is started.
+Set the path of the executable dependency jar package that can be loaded by the JVM when OBServer is started.

 Note

-The path is obtained from the JAR package RPM installation path.
+This path is obtained from the installation path of the jar package RPM.

 Here is an example: